 Stage Small Spaces Effectively

-Unless your kids’ bedrooms are particularly spacious, you need to follow standard operating procedures for staging small rooms.
+Unless your kids' bedrooms are particularly spacious, you need to follow standard operating procedures for staging small rooms.
 This means that you need to emphasize space, organization, and lighting.
-Ditch the full-size bunk beds in favor of a single twin with a trundle bed.
+Ditch the full-size bunk beds in favour of a single twin with a trundle bed.
 Select a smaller nightstand and a child-sized desk.
 Maximize the storage in the closet without overcrowding it.
-Choose lightweight window coverings that can be opened fully to maximize the natural lighting.
+Choose lightweight window coverings that can be opened fully to maximize natural lighting.
 Add a spotlight for the desk and a small floor lamp in the corner to improve visibility, particularly if the window is small.

 Upgrade the Playroom

-You may use a spare bedroom as a playroom, but you want to make sure that the space also appeals to the largest possible range of buyers.
+You may use a spare bedroom as a playroom, but you want to make sure that space also appeals to the largest possible range of buyers.
 While plenty of people coming to look at your home have children, they may not all be hoping for a princess play area for preschoolers.
-Give your playroom a refresh, with organization that can conceal the age-specific toys.
+Give your playroom a refresh, with an organization that can conceal the age-specific toys.
 Add equipment that would be useful for the entire family, such as an entertainment system and adult-sized seating.
-This way, buyers will see it as an extension of the living areas, instead of a room limited to small children.
+This way, buyers will see it as an extension of the living areas instead of a room limited to small children.

 When you are selling a home with kids, you need to make sure that their bedrooms appeal to all kinds of buyers.
 With these home staging tips, you can avoid annoying buyers who do not have children while showing families that your home could be perfect for their needs.